-Casper vs. Loom & Leaf Mattress Comparison 2021Updated on January 28, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
-Learn more about our affiliate program here.
+Casper vs. Loom & Leaf Mattress Comparison 2021Updated on March 3, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
+Learn more about how we make money here.

 Casper launched in 2014 and quickly gained attention for its bed-in-a-box mattresses.
 The Loom & Leaf mattress is produced by Saatva, which launched in 2011.
 Saatva focuses on producing mattresses using eco-friendly materials.